wbcsd/pact-catalog/CONTRIB_SOLUTION.md

 ### 5. Fill in your solution's details

-Open the `json` file created in step 4. and fill it adapting the following structure:
+Open the `json` file created in step 4. and fill it by adapting the following structure:

 ```json
 {